pipacs/multiobserver/README.md

     - (void)observerAllYes:(NSArray *)objectsAndKeyPaths block:(PIMONotificationBlock)block;

-The example app *Checklist* is using this method to log an "All systems go!" message whenever all launch subsystems become ready:
+The example app *Checklist* is using this method to log an "All systems go!" message whenever all rocket launch systems become ready:

     [self.multiObserver observeAllYes:@[
         self, @"booster",